Tech-at-DU/Magic-8Ball-Swift4/P4-Adding-UI/content.md

 > [info]
 In this tutorial, we'll be setting a pre-defined frame for each of our subviews.
 That means that if the user is using a simulator or iPhone with a different screen size, our UI will be incorrectly sized.
 >
 This is ok _for now_.
 This tutorial is more focused on making sure you get a lay of the land with Xcode and iOS development.
-In the next Tip Calculator tutorial, you'll learn about using tools like auto-layout to create dynamically re-sizable views.
+In the next Tip Calculator tutorial, you'll learn about using tools like auto-layout and stack views to create dynamically re-sizable views.

 # Adding a Label